FrontierMods/Gunsmith/documentation/SANITY_CHECKS.md

 The mod doesn't model the installation of pins and other small furniture required to keep bigger parts in place.
 This includes gas tubes.

-While ultimately it renders the resulting weapons lighter by several dozen grams, the upsides of this unrealistic rendition are
+While ultimately it renders the resulting weapons several dozen grams lighter, the upsides of this unrealistic rendition are

 * simpler assembly and part management
 * fewer loose parts lying around